Updated September 16, 2020

 Bikesure celebrates some of Britain’s trailblazing women motorcyclists and world champions who have made history on two wheels.

 Born in 1900, Marjorie was one of the UK’s first female professional racers and leads the way in our list of Britain’s most brilliant trailblazing women motorcyclists.
-By 1924 she’d already established enough of a reputation on the track to be offered a job from Raleigh, which involved driving 3,000 miles around the country.
+By 1924 she’d already established enough of a reputation on the track to be offered a job with Raleigh, which involved driving 3,000 miles around the country.

 In 1925 the ACU banned women from road racing, so Cottle moved effortlessly to dirt track racing, racking up a great number of wins.